 - Use standard 1 mg daily dosing

-Your metabolism supports consistent drug exposure with good tolerability. - Evaluate progress periodically
+Your metabolism should allow steady drug levels with good tolerance. - Evaluate progress periodically

 Track regrowth and side effects every 3–6 months to confirm benefits and safety. - Augment as needed